DM587/dm561.github.io/_assignments/asg6.md

 The script that you have to edit and submit before the deadline is `asg6-eigenfaces/asg6.py`.
-You find is also imported it below.
+You find it also imported it below.
-You get several additional files (images, helper python file, user interface) by pulling your git repository.
+You are provided several additional files (images, helper python file, user interface) by pulling your git repository.
+Please read the file `asg6-eigenfaces/README.txt` for more details.

 ```python
 {% include_relative {{ page.script }} %}